Metacor/Minecraft-Speedrun-Guide/readme.md

 * Combines All Stacks of an Item Type into 1 Stack *(Max Stack Limits still apply)*
 * *the Keybind depends on if you currently have an Item Selected or not*
 	* *if nothing is Selected, Double Click the Item*
-	* *if the SAME Item Type is Selected, Triple Left Click*
+	* *if the SAME Item Type is Selected, Triple Left Click the Item*
-	* *if an unrelated Item is Selected, you cannot Select All*
+	* *if an unrelated Item is Selected, you CANNOT Select All*
-		* *trying to do so would just swap the Items back and forth*
+		* *trying to do so would just Select the Items back and forth*

 **Transfer All of an Item Type**: *Shift + Double Left Click*
 * Sends All Items of the same Type between Storage Interfaces and your Inventory
-	* *Inventory and Crafting wont put items into your Hotbar*
+	* *the Chest Interface will prioritize your Hotbar, before putting items into your Inventory*
-	* *Chests will prioritize your Hotbar, before putting items into your Inventory*
+	* *the Inventory and Crafting Interfaces will prioritize putting items into your Inventory first*
 * *requires an Item to be currently Selected, otherwise you will just instantly send over a single Stack*
 	* *your current Selected Item Stack will not be Trasnfered*
 	* *to easily send ALL of an item type, have an unrelated Item Selected*